Battle of the Piney Woods: The rivalry

-The rivalry is not only in football but in men's basketball where the Lumberjacks hold a slight lead 95–94 all-time, the last game was the 189th and extended the rivalry to 87 seasons.
-In the 2010 season, airing on ESPN2, the conference championship featured the "Piney Woods" rivalry in the finals with the Bearkats coming out on top 64–48 to win the 2010 Southland Conference tournament and go onto play Baylor University in the 1st round of the NCAA Tournament.
+The rivalry is not only in football but also in men's basketball, where the Lumberjacks lead 74-61 all-time.
+In the 2010 season, the conference championship featured the "Piney Woods" rivalry in the finals with the Bearkats coming out on top 64–48 to win the 2010 Southland Conference tournament and go on to play Baylor University in the 1st round of the NCAA Tournament.

 Trophy

 Since 2007, the winner of the “Battle of the Piney Woods” has earned a 21-pound solid cedar trophy that displays replica pistols attached to a tombstone.
 The logos from both universities are engraved on the handle of the pistols above name plates that will display the outcomes of the contest for the next two decades.

 Prior to the trophy, a pair of Colt Walker Pistols were the original prize awarded to the winning team, beginning with the 1976 contest in the Houston Astrodome.
 These pistols were lost over time and have not been recovered.